Our team

 Simon Goldberg

-Simon Goldberg is a licensed psychologist and Associate Professor in the Department of Counseling Psychology at the University of Wisconsin – Madison.
+Simon Goldberg is a licensed psychologist, Kellner Family Distinguished Chair in Education and Well-Being, and Associate Professor in the Department of Counseling Psychology at the University of Wisconsin – Madison.
 He conducts research on psychotherapy, with a specific emphasis on the effects of and mechanisms underlying meditation- and mindfulness-based interventions.
 He is Core Faculty at the Center for Healthy Minds.

 Simon completed his BA in sociology at Tufts University in Medford, MA, his PhD in counseling psychology at UW-Madison, his predoctoral internship at the VA Puget Sound, and his postdoctoral fellowship at the VA Puget Sound and the University of Washington.
-He is currently completing a 5-year, NIH-funded K23 award focused on the delivery of meditation training through mobile health technology.
+His NIH-funded work has primarily focused on the delivery of meditation training through mobile health technology and the use of research synthesis methods (e.g., meta-analysis) to evaluate meditation-based interventions.
 He has clinical experience working with military veterans and has conducted research on veteran mental health.
-He has served on the editorial board for the Journal of Counseling Psychology, Psychotherapy, and Psychotherapy Research.
+He has served on the editorial board for the Journal of Counseling Psychology, Psychotherapy, Psychotherapy Research, and the American Psychologist.